uuupah/11ty_neocities/src/blog/melbourne_nightmare_blog_2.md

 \- $12.00 aud

 ### keki milk bar
 {% blogImage "/_assets/img/melbourne2/keki.webp" %}
-- saccharine music
+this north cbd location was sunk below the ground floor, which was a surprisingly cosy spot, and had a twee, if a little well loved, fitout. the music was unbearably saccharine and involved a lot of covers of love songs. my souffle pancake was impressively fluffy - i bought one back in osaka and this was definitely lighter and fluffier. the matcha latte was also very nice but disagreed with my stomach for some reason

 1x matcha souffle pancake
 1x strawberry matcha latte
 \- $23.85 aud

 ### the helenic museum